e2b-dev/awesome-ai-agents/README.md

 ## [Heymoon.ai](https://heymoon.ai/)
+Personal assistant for life: to keep you on top of your calendar, tasks and information

+<details>

+### Features
-Personal assistant for life: to keep you on top of your calendar, tasks and information.
+- Personal assistant for life: to keep you on top of your calendar, tasks and information.
 Was at Llama event demo

-<details>
 </details>